Brett-Tanner/Journal/2023/Dec_23.md

 ##### Pundit

-- [] Enforce pundit on all controllers with `after_action :verify_authorized, except: :index` and `after_action :verify_policy_scoped, only: :index` on ApplicationController
+- [] Enforce pundit on all controllers one by one with `after_action :verify_authorized` and `after_action :verify_policy_scoped`
-  - [] Verify that works by removing authorize/scope calls and checking I get an error
+  - [] Adjustments
+- Fix any weird authorization logic I find
+  - Children
-- [] Write tests for every Pundit policy (should now be every action on every controller)
+- Write tests for every Pundit policy (should now be every action on every controller)
-  - [] If I can figure out a way, shared example that checks authorize called on every non-index action and policy_scope called on index
   - Unit tests for policies
     - [] Adjustments
+  - Unit tests for policy scopes
+    - [] Adjustments
   - Request tests for controllers (to check for 401's when not authorized)
+    - [] Children
     - [] Adjustments
+  - [] If I can figure out a way, shared example that checks authorize called on every non-index action and policy_scope called on index
+    - Maybe doable by just testing each route responds with something since we're using `after_action :verify_authorized`
 - Pundit can do [strong params based on role](https://github.com/varvet/pundit#strong-parameters), which I definitely wanted for some stuff

 ##### Optimisation